openequella/openequella.github.io/guides/WorkflowConfigurationGuide.md

 There are no restrictions to the number of collections or metadata schemas associated with a workflow, however the number of collections and schemas that use an individual workflow template is restricted by the schema nodes required by the workflow and the controls provided by the collection.

 ## Workflow Template Editor
-Workflow templates are created in the EQUELLA Administration Console using the Workflow Template Editor.
+Workflow templates are created in the openEQUELLA Administration Console using the Workflow Template Editor.
 The editor simplifies the creation of templates by modelling the workflow as a series of flow chart nodes.
 The flow and branches of the template can be previewed as a flow chart diagram to allow a complete view of the workflow.

 #### To access the Workflow Template Editor
-1. Log in to EQUELLA as an administrator, select Settings then Administration console.The Administration console displays.
+1. Log in to openEQUELLA as an administrator, select Settings then Administration console.The Administration console displays.
 2. Select Workflow Templates.

 ### Administration console elements